-When you think big data you think Hadoop, Cassandra, MongoDB and other scale-out NoSQL databases.
+When you think big data you think Hadoop, Cassandra, MongoDB, and other scale-out NoSQL databases.
 All these applications share an important trait; they are scale-out applications.
-Scale-out applications are built to scale from single node to hundreds of nodes.
+Scale-out applications are built to scale from single nodes to hundreds of nodes.
 They dynamically distribute the data between nodes.
 They also replicate data between nodes for improved read performance and guard against hardware failures.

-- Inadvertent changes of data, data loss or data corruption.
-When this happens, data loss or data corruption is replicated to all copies of the data that will result in permanent data loss.
+- Inadvertent changes of data, data loss, or data corruption.
+When this happens, data loss or data corruption is replicated to all copies of the data which will result in permanent data loss.

-- Test and development require a copy of production environment.
-In industries like financial, different teams run different hypothesis on big data so they need access to a point-in-time copy of production data.
+- Test and development require a copy of the production environment.
+In industries like financial, different teams run different hypotheses on big data so they need access to a point-in-time copy of production data.

 - These architectures distribute the data across multiple nodes of the cluster.
 So the data consistency is spread across multiple nodes of the cluster.
 As the size of the cluster grows, the complexity of achieving a consistent backup of the cluster grows with it.
 Hence taking a single node or a LUN snapshot at a time does not provide a good backup solution.